Preimplantation genetic diagnosis: Sex discernment

 In the case of families at risk for X-linked diseases, patients are provided with a single PGD assay of gender identification.
 Gender selection offers a solution to individuals with X-linked diseases who are in the process of getting pregnant.
 The selection of a female embryo offspring is used in order to prevent the transmission of X-linked Mendelian recessive diseases.
 Such X-linked Mendelian diseases include Duchenne muscular dystrophy (DMD), and hemophilia A and B, which are rarely seen in females because the offspring is unlikely to inherit two copies of the recessive allele.
 Since two copies of the mutant X allele are required for the disease to be passed on to the female offspring, females will at worst be carriers for the disease but may not necessarily have a dominant gene for the disease.
 Males on the other hand only require one copy of the mutant X allele for the disease to occur in one's phenotype and therefore, the male offspring of a carrier mother has a 50% chance of having the disease.
 Reasons may include the rarity of the condition or because affected males are reproductively disadvantaged.
 Therefore, medical uses of PGD for selection of a female offspring to prevent the transmission of X-linked Mendelian recessive disorders are often applied.
 Preimplantation genetic diagnosis applied for gender selection can be used for non-Mendelian disorders that are significantly more prevalent in one sex.
 Three assessments are made prior to the initiation of the PGD process for the prevention of these inherited disorders.
 In order to validate the use of PGD, gender selection is based on the seriousness of the inherited condition, the risk ratio in either sex, or the options for disease treatment.

 Minor disabilities

-A 2006 survey reveals that PGD has occasionally been used to select an embryo for the presence of a particular disease or disability, such as deafness, in order that the child would share that characteristic with the parents.
+PGD has occasionally been used to select an embryo for the presence of a particular disease or disability, such as deafness, in order that the child would share that characteristic with the parents.

+Non-medical traits

+The potential controversial use of PGD could arise with genetic tests targeting non-medical traits such as hearing, sexual orientation, height, beauty, or intelligence.
+Some tests, like those for GJB2 mutations linked to hereditary deafness, might lead to requests for PGD to avoid or favor these traits.
+Ethical concerns include potential harm to affected communities, such as the deaf.
+Similar questions would arise with a genetic test for sexual orientation, raising concerns about discrimination.
+Some insist on a complete ban on selecting such traits, fearing more serious implications like genetic engineering of offspring.
+However, definitive judgments on these issues cannot be made until such tests are closer to practical reality.

 Classification

-We distinguish three types of PGT depending on the defects evaluated:
+There are three distinguished types of Preimplantation Genetic Testing (PGT) depending on the defects evaluated.